-Pool industry textbooks and certification courses tell us that swimming pools should be maintained with a pH between 7.2 and 7.8, but ideally 7.4 to 7.6.
+Pool industry textbooks and certification courses tell us that swimming pools should be maintained ideally between 7.4 to 7.6 pH.
 But why?
 Is it for sanitizer efficiency or overall water balance?
 Or perhaps it is because of swimmer comfort.
 Everyone we have asked in the pool industry makes mention of the pH of human tears...but a simple online search debunks that myth.
 So let's challenge conventional wisdom and get to the truth.

 Ideal Swimming Pool pH

 pH impacts just about everything else in water chemistry.
 It determines the percentage of bicarbonate to carbonate alkalinity, and without a doubt, it is vital to understand and measure.
 But rather than just sticking to a textbook range chemistry recommendation, we believe the ideal pH depends on what you're trying to accomplish.
 It depends on your pool's circumstance, bather load, CYA level, and more.
 So is 7.4 to 7.6 pH always ideal?
 No.